hanley2d/artViewer/README.md

 ## Operating Instructions

+When starting the artViewer application, the user is first taken to the Art Search screen where they can make a search query.
+They also have the option to navigate to the Browse Collections or Random Artwork screens.
+The bottom tab bar can be used to navigate between these three screens.

+* <p>Art Search</p>
+On this screen the user can use the search bar to make a query to the API.
+The query will be send when the user presses the enter key on their keyboard or the magnifying glass icon on the search bar.
+An activity indicator will appear while the data is being fetched.
+Once the response has been received, the data items will be loaded into a flatlist and the user can scroll the results.
+Pressing the 'more details' button will take the user to the Art Detail screen where they will be presented with a more detailed view of the artwork as well as some additional information about the piece.

+* <p>Browse Collections</p>
+This screen works almost exactly the same as the Art Search screen, except there is a list of predetermined categories that the user can select from instead of a search bar.
+The user can horizontally scroll the list of categories and select any of the options.

+* <p>Random Artwork</p>
+On this screen the user can view a randomly chosen artwork.
+Pressing the 'randomize' button generates a random number which is used to fetch one item from the API.
+The artwork image along with the information is then displayed below the button.
+If the response information is long enough to overfill the screen, the user can scroll down to view all the information.

 ## File Manifest

 - <p style="color:#647362">App.js</p> This is the main App file for the project.
 It controls the navigation of the application.
 A tab navigator is used instead of the stack navigator that we were shown in class.
 It effectively functions in the same way, except the tab navigator has a built-in navigation bottom bar which I felt worked nicely for this application.
 - <p>view/ArtSearch.js</p> This screen allows users to make their own queries to the API using the searchbar.